sgottfried/videogames_db/README.md

 App is currently hosted on Heroku at https://videogames-db.herokuapp.com/.

-**Please do not add anything strange, since there is currently no way to delete games from the app.**

 To get set up, you will need a GiantBomb API key [here](http://www.giantbomb.com/api/).
 Then, set up an environment variable like this: